-Peer on peer abuse can take many forms, and gender issues can be prevalent when dealing with this type of abuse this could for example include girls being sexually touched/assaulted or boys being subject to initiation/hazing type violence.
+Peer on peer abuse can take many forms, and gender issues can be prevalent when dealing with this type of abuse; this could for example include girls being sexually touched/assaulted or boys being subject to initiation/hazing type violence.

-In most instances, the conduct of pupils towards each other will be covered by our behaviour policy.
-However, some allegations may be of such a serious nature that they may raise safeguarding concerns and ODST recognises that these include:
+In most instances, the conduct of pupils towards each other will be covered by our behaviour policy, and such allegations of peer on peer abuse will be recorded, investigated and dealt with in accordance with that policy.
+However, some allegations may be of such a serious nature that they may raise additional safeguarding concerns and ODST recognises that these include:

 - Domestic abuse an incident or pattern of actual or threatened acts of physical, sexual, financial and/or emotional abuse, perpetrated by an adolescent against a current or former dating partner regardless of gender or sexuality; - Child Sexual Exploitation children under the age of 18 may be sexually abused in the context of exploitative relationships, contexts and situations by peers who are also under 18; - Harmful Sexual Behaviour Children and young people presenting with sexual behaviours that are outside of developmentally 'normative' parameters and harmful to themselves and others; - Serious Youth Violence Any offence of most serious violence or weapon enabled crime, where the victim is aged 1-19' i.e. murder, manslaughter, rape, wounding with intent and causing grievous bodily harm.
-'Youth violence' is defined in the same way, but also includes assault with injury offences.
+'Youth violence' is defined in the same way, but also includes assault with injury offences. - Children at risk from or involved with serious violent crime.